twaner/ecommerce/README.md

 # ecommerce
 django for entrepreneurs ecommerce lessons form the Udemy course - Coding for Entrepreneurs.
+An ecommerce site that allows a user to list and sell goods.
+Payments can be accepted with Stripe.

 ## Tech

-Python 2.7
+- Python 2.7
-Django 1.7
+- Django 1.7.4

 ## Contributing